contiv/netplugin/README.md

   `make build`

    Note:
-   - building the project requires Go1.4.
+   - building the project requires at least 1.4 Go Version.
 Instructions to install Go can be found at: https://golang.org/doc/install

 - Run unit-tests: